Kimhyr/Hack/README.md

 1. Execute `xmake` in the root directory of this repository.

 2. The executable binary should be located in the directory `build/<platform>/<architecture>/<build-mode>/`.

+## Internals

+BOOK

+  * table of contents

+    - list of booleans denoting whether a page is free or not.

+  * pages of 128 bytes